Last Updated on April 8, 2021 by Julia Wilson

 - Avoiding bearing weight on a particular limb (this is common in arthritis)

-Pain serves a useful purpose; it helps the animal to protect further damage.
+Pain serves a useful purpose; it helps the animal to protect against further damage.
 For example, if a cat is lying by a fire, the pain will alert him to the fact that his skin is being burned, and he will move away.
 If he has a broken leg, he will avoid standing on it, preventing further damage.

 Pain can be split into acute (sudden onset) or chronic (slow and progressive) — the Glasgow Feline Composite Measure Pain Scale.
 Composite measure pain score (CMPS) helps veterinarians determine the extent of pain.
 Read more about the composite measure pain score.